Francis Cann

-Francis Cann (born 6 February 1998) is a Ghanaian professional footballer who plays as a midfielder or winger for Al-Hazem on loan from F.C.
-Vizela.
+Francis Cann (born 6 February 1998) is a Ghanaian professional footballer who plays as a winger for Japanese side HC Sapporo.

 Club career

 Born in Tema an industrial city in Ghana, Cann started his career in Ghana, playing for lower-tier side Charity Stars FC.
 In 2017, he secured a deal to F.C.
 Vizela youth side.
 He moved through the ranks but was later sent on a one-year loan to Vitoria SC U-23 in 2018–19 league campaign.
 Upon his return the following season, he played 8 league matches in the 2019–20 Campeonato de Portugal and scored 1 goal to help them gain promotion from the Campeonato de Portugal into the Liga Portugal 2.
-During the 2020–21 Liga Portugal 2, he played a key role by playing 30 league matches and scored 5 goals to them place 2nd and also gain promotion into the Primeira Liga for the first time in the club's history since 1985 after a 36-year absence.
+During the 2020–21 Liga Portugal 2, he appeared in 30 league matches scoring 5 goals as the club placed 2nd and was promoted to the Primeira Liga after a 36-year absence.

 In June 2021, ahead of the 2021–22 Primeira Liga, he signed a two-year contract extension deal with the newly promoted side.

 On 26 January 2022, Cann officially joined Liga Portugal 2 side Mafra on a loan deal until the end of the season.

 On 27 January 2023, Cann joined Saudi First Division League side Al-Hazem on a six-month loan.

+On 7 July 2023, Cann signed a two-year contract with Maritimo of Liga Portugal 2.